By the end of the course, you should be able to do the following:

 Week 1: Introduction to the dimensions of meaning

-What is the significance of meaning specific to the older adult?
-We will explore the concept of meaning as a multidimensional experience with the intention of broadening our understanding of meaning itself, particularly how it relates to happiness, contentment, and life satisfaction.
+What is the significance of meaning specific to older adults?
+We will explore the concept of meaning as a multidimensional experience with the intention of broadening our understanding of meaning itself, particularly how it relates to happiness, contentment and life satisfaction.
 We will review Paul Wong’s "Contextual Model of Meaning” as a map by which to evaluate subsequent models of meaning.

 Week 2: Camus’s Myth of Sisyphus

-Following a brief exploration of Paul Wong’s Contextual Mode, we will delve into a range of approaches to meaning, beginning with the Absurdist philosophy of Albert Camus and, paradoxically, the illumination of hope, commitment to life, and compassion that ensues.
+Following a brief exploration of Paul Wong’s “contextual mode,” we will delve into the absurdist philosophy of Albert Camus and, paradoxically, the illumination of hope, commitment to a meaningful life and compassion that ensues.

 “. . . the deepest form of meaning accessible to an older person is the freedom to choose their response to the ultimate challenge, suffering and death.”
 So writes Frankl in his renowned reflection on the relationship between suffering and meaning.
-We will delve into Frankl’s discovery of meaning through the practices of the creative, experiential, and the attitudinal.
+We will discuss Frankl’s discovery of meaning through creative, experiential and attitudinal practices.

-According to Robert Butler, Pulitzer prize pioneer in the field of gerontology, personal integrity, values, and character are primary psychological needs of the older adult and has a direct correlation to living a meaningful life.
+According to Robert Butler, Pulitzer prize-winning pioneer in the field of gerontology, personal integrity, values and character are primary psychological needs of the older adult and have a direct correlation to living a meaningful life.
 We will explore and analyze virtue ethics as a lens through which to consider what Aristotle defined as the precursor to wisdom.